-Section 5.8.E - 5.8.G.4
+Section 5.8.D - 5.8.H

-- E. Change in Building or Use.
-Whenever the use of any land or structure thereon is changed or whenever any structure or any land is changed in any manner so that as changed the parking facilities required as determined under §5.8 would be higher than 15% than the amount that would apply before the change, the parking facilities as computed for the change shall be supplied. - F. Off-Street Parking Lot Layout, Construction and Maintenance. - I. Prior to the construction of an off-street parking lot, a zoning compliance permit shall be obtained. - 2.
+- D. Unspecified and Mixed Uses.
+In the case of a use not specifically mentioned, the requirements for off-street parking facilities for a use which is so mentioned and to which said use is similar shall apply.
+In the case of mixed uses, the total requirements for off-street parking facilities shall be the sum of the requirements of the various uses computed separately in accordance with §5.8, and off-street parking facilities for one use shall not be considered as providing required parking facilities for any other use except as herein specified for joint use. - E. Change in Building or Use.
+Whenever the use of any land or structure thereon is changed or whenever any structure or any land is changed in any manner so that as changed the parking facilities required as determined under §5.8 would be higher than 15% than the amount that would apply before the change, the parking facilities as computed for the change shall be supplied. - F. Off-Street Parking Lot Layout, Construction and Maintenance. - 1.
+Prior to the construction of an off-street parking lot, a zoning compliance permit shall be obtained. - 2.
 Adequate ingress and egress shall be provided by means of clearly limited and defined drives.
-Layout and specifications of the parking area and access to any highway shall be subject to approval by the Village Council. - G. Residential Auxiliary Parking Areas - I. Auxiliary parking areas may not be constructed without first obtaining and complying with the requirements for a zoning compliance permit under §7.2. - 2.
-Only one auxiliary parking area, limited to no more than three parking spaces and no more than 600 square feet in size, is allowed on a single lot or parcel. - Auxiliary parking areas shall not be located closer to a rear or side property line than the minimum distances for accessory structures, or closer to a front lot line than the minimum distance for dwellings under this chapter. - 4.
+Layout and specifications of the parking area and access to any highway shall be subject to approval by the Village Council. - G. Residential Auxiliary Parking Areas

+- Auxiliary parking areas may not be constructed without first obtaining and complying with the requirements for a zoning compliance permit under §7.2. - 2.
+Only one auxiliary parking area, limited to no more than three parking spaces and no more than 600 square feet in size, is allowed on a single lot or parcel. - 3.
+Auxiliary parking areas shall not be located closer to a rear or side property line than the minimum distances for accessory structures, or closer to a front lot line than the minimum distance for dwellings under this chapter. - 4.
 Auxiliary parking areas shall be screened by perimeter landscaping, consisting of ground cover and a wall, fence, hedge (densely planted shrubs), or combination thereof, such that parked vehicles are not visible from the street or adjoining properties.
 Auxiliary parking areas are not allowed if a garage on the lot or parcel is within 75 feet of the front or an exterior side lot line where the intersection of the street and driveway occurs.
 In addition, an auxiliary parking area and a semi-circular driveway on the same lot or parcel shall be prohibited.
+Solution - H. Parking lot lighting shall be provided by light fixtures not over four feet in height, except that higher lights with proper shielding may be permitted by the Village Council upon finding that increasing the height will not cause either a hazard or a nuisance.
+Lights shall also conform to all other appropriate sections of this zoning chapter.
+The parking area shall be drained to eliminate standing water and shall be constructed of a durable all weather surfacing material.
+Following construction, the owner of the building for which the required parking is being furnished shall so maintain the markings, drainage, lighting and surface of the lot in the same condition as when first built, reasonable wear and tear excepted.